wolfyreload/database-table-copy/README.md

 * **working_folder** - the temp folder where the binary table data is written to which can be deleted after the import
 * **exclude_table_list** - the list of tables which you want to skip (useful for log and auditing tables)

+## Docker Usage

+For the docker version, please do not edit the bcp_path.
+For getting started, copy the **config.example.json** and **docker-run.sh** file to your local.
+Now make a copy of **config.example.json** and name it **config.json**

+Edit the source, target and exclude_table_list section in the config file.

+Note: If you are trying to import the table data to your local machine, use the ip address 172.17.0.1 in your config file.

+Note 2: You need to enable Mixed Mode authentication and TCP/IP connectivity for this solution to work on Windows (only needed if you are using your local machine as the source or target).

+Run the sh script with ```bash docker-run.sh```

 ## Building

 * Python 3.12 or greater